StrataFoundation/strata-terraform/modules/vpn/README.md

 Based on https://github.com/dumrauf/openvpn-terraform-install/blob/master/ec2.tf

-Once it's done, you can go to s3 and download wumbo.ovpn
+Once it's done, you can go to s3 and download strata.ovpn

 Then

 ```
-sudo openvpn --config ~/wumbo.ovpn
+sudo openvpn --config ~/strata.ovpn
 ```